 Field Day: Project-Based Learning Think & Do Tool by Pivotl – Are your kids into animals?
-How about running a vet’s office, complete with billing and veterinarians diagnosing common ills on the spot – whether it be stationed in the artic or the rainforest.
+How about running a vet’s office, complete with billing and veterinarians diagnosing common ills on the spot – whether it be stationed in the arctic or the rainforest.
 Do you run a learning support class, where all the kids hate haircuts?
-You can not only build a story around it, but play it.
-Making things real or giving an abstract or novel situation relevancy makes it stick, because it is intrinsically motivating.
-Knowledge and comprehension begets competency through direct experience, and this competency is then transferable across domains of learning.
+You can not only build a story around it but play it.
+Making things real or giving an abstract or novel situation relevancy makes it stick because it is intrinsically motivating.
+Knowledge and comprehension beget competency through direct experience, and this competency is then transferable across domains of learning.

 Field Day has your back, for you as a teacher or clinician.
 It is going to get you organized and facilitate any teaching experience that you could possibly dream of by helping you map it out.
 It asks just the right questions to get you focused and started, then points you to strategies to use to make your classroom experience a success, and finally how to go about collecting data to the envy of all!
 This app has extensive resources at your disposal, and having access to them really makes me feel so lucky to have been given a chance to view this app, just for the resources alone.
 Here is a sample of the extensive resources available in the app itself in order to get you started and their website: FieldDayApp.com can link you to more.